 Invest in solid and capable hardware and software

-- Acquire the best computer and peripherals you can afford, including larger monitor, printer and scanner.
+- Buy the best computer you can afford.
+Get an external monitor, a printer and scanner.

-- If you’ll be taking photos to use on client websites, consider a camera with more capability than your smartphone.
+- If you’ll be taking photos to use on client websites, consider buying a dedicated camera.

-- Know how you’ll continue working in the event of a computer catastrophe, such as keeping your previous computer available, with battery charged.
+- Know how you’ll continue working in the event of a computer catastrophe, such as keeping a second computer for backup.

-- Identify which software you’ll need, and evaluate whether it’s more cost-effective to buy installable software vs. a monthly license using cloud services.
-If you’re not sure, many offer 30-day free trials so you can check them out first.
+- Figure out which software you’ll need.
+If you’re not sure, many offer 30-day free trials.
 The first candidate on your list should be Adobe Creative Cloud.

-- If tools require licensing, determine which levels are most cost-effective.
-For example, GoDaddy’s Pro Sites offers bundles of specific features for managing larger groups of websites.
+- For subscription services, figure out what plan level you need.
+For example, GoDaddy Pro Sites offers bundles of specific features for managing larger groups of sites.

 Have a bullet-proof backup strategy